KSKN: Return to air

 After a 1990 attempt to return the station to air with the ill-fated Star Television Network failed, the station remained off the air until emerging in late 1994 with primarily Home Shopping Network programming.
 Mel Querio was the primary owner of the station; he died in 1996 and was succeeded by his wife Judy.

 In July 1996, KSKN entered into a local marketing agreement with KREM, which was owned by The Providence Journal Company at the time.
 The next year, the station joined UPN and began airing a 10 p.m. newscast produced by KREM; at the time, KAYU was not airing a newscast.
-Programming from The WB was added in 1999.
+By 1999, the station was a secondary affiliate of The WB, airing its programming first overnight and then in more viewer-friendly off-pattern hours.
 The Providence Journal Company was bought by the Belo Corporation in 1997, and after the 1999 legalization of duopolies, Belo purchased KSKN for $5 million in 2001.

 The next year, KSKN became an exclusive affiliate of The WB and began airing its shows in pattern, having previously displaced them to other timeslots to air UPN prime time shows; UPN migrated to a new station, KQUP (channel 24).
 KSKN then affiliated with The CW in September 2006 when The WB and UPN merged, by which time KQUP had dropped UPN programming.
 (UPN was seen for the remainder of its existence in overnight time periods on KXLY-TV.)

 In 2013, Belo was acquired by the Gannett Company, which split into print (Gannett) and broadcasting (Tegna) divisions in 2015.

+Newscasts

+KSKN airs a two-hour morning newscast from 7 to 9 a.m. on weekdays and a half-hour 10 p.m. newscast seven nights a week for a total of 13 1/2 hours of dedicated newscasts.
+In addition, it simulcasts KREM's 5–7 a.m., noon, and 4 and 5 p.m. newscasts during the week, a total of 20 hours.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-KSKN discontinued regular programming on its analog signal, over UHF channel 22, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+KSKN ended regular programming on its analog signal, over UHF channel 22, on June 12, 2009, the official digital television transition date; it was one of three Spokane stations not to switch in February.
 The station's digital signal remained on its pre-transition UHF channel 36, using virtual channel 22.